pypsa-meets-earth/pypsa-earth/doc/installation.rst

 Software requirements
 =====================

-PyPSA meets Africa builds on top of several open-source packages, which are here recalled together with recommended sources to better understand the main dependencies.
+PyPSA-Africa builds on top of several open-source packages, which are here recalled together with recommended sources to better understand the main dependencies.
 In the case the user needs to revise your knowledge of some of the requirements, please, check out our learning material in the tutorial section.

 Programs and programming language